juntao/arenztopia/content/Disclaimers.md

 Special thanks to Michael Yuan for helping me with lots of technological things and extensively helping with the initial setting-up, and also to Ju Long for letting me use her email address, and giving small suggestions along the way.
 Thank you also to Mary Baurangel-Brown and Bruce Baurangel-Brown, along with Linda Bailey and Ed Huber for reading this in the early stages of development.
 Thanks also to The Arenztopian Community on providing ideas, help, comments, and support.

+IMPORTANT NOTES:
-IMPORTANT NOTE, I (Tony Yuan) did not create Arenztopia.
+* I (Tony Yuan) did not create Arenztopia.
 People think that I created it for some reason but I didn't.
 Renzo created Arenztopia.
+* I (Tony Yuan) have no affiliation with my dad's Medium post about me creating Arenztopia.
+My dad got the facts wrong.
+I was also not influenced in any way by my trip to Italy.

 Sincerely,